 - There is no clean-up costs associated with Greenfield sites.

-In January 2015 the government announced a £4.4 million fund to support their ambition of having local development orders which will (pre)grant planning permission for new homes on over 90% of suitable Brownfield sites by 2020.
+In January 2015 the government announced a £4.4 million fund to support their ambition of having local development orders which will simplify the planning process in certain areas by (pre)grant planning permission for new homes on over 90% of suitable Brownfield sites by 2020.
 Local development orders are made by local planning authorities and grant planning permission to specific types of development within a defined area; streamlining the planning process for developers creating certainty and saving time and money.

 - Wandsworth gets its name from the River Wandle